acgowda/market-flow/README.md

 In this project, we designed and trained an Artificial Neural Network (ANN) that can be used to make predictions on a specified stock ticker.

-We extract live data from  and perform data cleaning, encoding, and normalization in the `get_data.py` file.
+We extract live data and perform data cleaning, encoding, and normalization in the `get_data.py` file.

 We trained our model Tensorflow and Keras on Google Colab using data from Yahoo Finance on the weekly price changes of all the stocks in the S&P 500.
 The code can be viewed in `model/model_testing.ipynb` file.